JohnPapps/django-oracle-drcp/README.md

 You will see entries for each class in queries for stats such as "select * from v$cpool_cc_stats"

-Next, add a 'POOL' entry to your database dict, and set it to a dict as
+You may optionally add a 'POOL' entry to your database dict, and set it to a dict as
 follows:

 ```
 'POOL': {
     'min': 1,